APIs are the core of today’s modern applications. But, the critical application data and logic they expose make them juicy targets for bad actors.

 Once you have completed your first scan, dev-centric tooling will give you triaging capabilities so you are able to take action on the most critical vulnerabilities first.
 Many dev-centric platforms (including the one we are building here at StackHawk) mark findings based on criticality level like “High,” “Medium,” and “Low.”
 If you aren’t sure what a finding means or why it matters, you can often find cheat sheets linked in the platform you are using to help you broaden your security knowledge.

-Once a vulnerability is identified, the scanner should give you the ability to recreate a finding with a cURL command so you can remediate any vulnerability on the spot and get back to API development.
+Once a vulnerability is identified, the scanner should give you the ability to recreate a finding with a cURL command so you can remediate any vulnerability on the spot.

 Security is just another quality of a good API.
 These tools make it easy for developers that lack security expertise or don’t have access to a security team to make informed decisions around risk.